Fredochuko/Pizza-Store-Sales-Analysis/README.md

 3. Best/Worst selling pizza performance charts.
 4. Seat utilization gauge.
 5. Total pizza made by size.
+## Conclusion
+This analysis successfully transformed raw transactional data into actionable operational insights using Power BI.
+The findings reveal clear peak demand periods, product performance disparities, and opportunities to improve seating utilization and customer spending behaviour.
+By optimizing staffing levels with demand, optimizing menu and implementing upselling strategies, management can improve operational efficiency, increase revenue performance, and enhance customer experience.
 ## How to Reproduce this Project
 1. Download the dataset from the /data folder.
 2. Open the .pbix file in Power BI Desktop.